pipiayin/jarvis/README.md

 Power me, I will serve you.

+Too many project has the same call name "jarvis", I will find another name latter.

-1. A simple AI device.
+1. A simple chatbot with a bit of AI and a bit of learnning.

     1.1

 2. Energy source